Fr4nzz/Termux-Fr4nz/Instructions/INSTALL_RStudio_aarch64.md

 ### That’s everything

 - Username selection happens once in the **First run** step and is stored at `.../etc/ruri/user`.
-- Both `ubuntu-root` and `ubuntu-rootless` use that file, so you always enter the container as the saved desktop user.
+- Both `ubuntu-chroot` and `ubuntu-proot` use that file, so you always enter the container as the saved desktop user.
 - `desktopify` reads the same file to decide whose Desktop gets new shortcuts.
-- Duplicated sections in the RUN_X11 guides are removed; `xfce4-user-start/stop` no longer `su` because we already enter as the saved user.
+- Duplicated sections in the RUN_X11 guides are removed; `xfce4-chroot-start/stop` no longer `su` because we already enter as the saved user.
 ::contentReference[oaicite:0]{index=0}